Wondamonstaa/PhantomChase/README.md

 ____________________

-4. RandomWalker:
+8. RandomWalker:

 The primary purpose of the following object is implementation of the RandomWalk algorithm using Apache Spark, a unified analytics engine for large-scale data processing.
 Main method surves as the entry point of the RandomWalker object.
 The object contains the driver method called runRandomWalk(), whose goal is to run the main functionality of the class, enabling it to perform the random walks around the provided perturbed graph using the tuned algorithm.
 Inside the runRandomWalk() method, I initialize the Spark Session via using in-built builder() method which is the he entry point to programming Spark with the Dataset and DataFrame API.
 Next, the method checks whether the graps' binaries were loaded successfully, and creates an adjacency matrix of the nodes and edges via invoking adjacencyMatrix() method.
 Following that, the randomWalk() is being invoked with the specified number of required arguments.
 Inside the randomWalk() method, via using the helper function getRandomNode(), I access the random connected to the graph node which will serve as the starting point of the path we are going to explore.
 Using the helper explorePath() and the powerful functionality of the Apache Spark engine, via parallelizing computations I begin randomly exploring the graph starting at the initial node, and then connecting to the closest successor via checking the neighbors using adjacencyMatrix() method.
 The explored path is stored in the Resilient Distributed Dataset, which will be partitioned and saved as a text file containing the result of the walked path after the algorithm finishes executing.
 The resulting output .txt file contains the path randomWalk() travelled across the graph.

 Next, within the runRandomWalk() method the execution continues by invoking the exec() method of the Mixer object for generating combinations of shards between the path taken by randomWalk() algorithm and the possible scenarios that the agent could have travelled across the original graph.
 Finally, the result of the exec() function is accessed via the sparkSession object and stored into the Resilient Distributed Dataset of String type.
 Next, the data stored in the current RDD is accessed by another RDD of type String via using the map() method: every single line of the stored is being accessed, and then calculateSimRank() and calculateSimRankWithTracebilityLinks() methods are being invoked to produce the statistics about the graphs and to detect whether the attack of the Man in the Middle was successful or unsucessful via comparing the properties of nodes and edges, as well as detecting how many honeypots were mistakenly accessed by the attacker.
 Based on the results of the comparison, and the number of matches between the two, different score is assigned, which is later compared to the selected threshold.
 As a result, the 'part-00000' file with the statistics is produced for further analysis.
 Please, keep in mind that this is the file you will need to check in order to obtain the results.
 The following file will be located at the specified folder for the output files from the selected Apache Spark job.
-For further explanation of the obtained results, please, refer to the last part of the report called "Note for Dr. Mark Grechanik and Utsav".

 ___________________